Best Golf Enclosures/Studios/Bays

 When we started sourcing and testing screen material it was reasonably easy to find material that was hardwearing.
 It was difficult to find a material that projected an image well.
 It wasn’t too hard to find a material that had sound dampening qualities and it wasn’t impossible to find a material and create a design with a low rebound rate.
 But to include all these vital qualities in one material and design was one of the greatest challenges that we’ve faced.

-In the initial testing phases, we quickly realised that we had to have our testing pros wearing protective head gear and safety glasses as balls would sometimes come back like a rocket!
+In the initial testing phases, we quickly understood that we had to have our testing pros wearing protective head gear and safety glasses as balls would sometimes come back like a rocket!
 To be brutally honest now when we look at some of the lower quality enclosures currently available on the market, we would suggest you wear these safety items when using them to avoid injury!

 They exhibit the four most important qualities: